-CHEM 307 is an advanced upper-level class and, for Private Tutoring, you may wish to seek the help of a senior who has successfully completed the course or of a graduate student who is conducting research in the area of inorganic chemistry.
+CHEM 307 is an advanced upper-level class and, for Private Tutoring, you may wish to seek the help of a senior student who has successfully completed the course or of a graduate student who is conducting research in the area of inorganic chemistry.

-Sakai and Lecture Notes: The Instructor will upload lecture notes and slides on Sakai, and will make every effort to have the materials posted on the site at least a day before the lecture.
+Sakai and Lecture Notes: The instructor will upload lecture notes and slides on Sakai, and will make every effort to have the materials posted on the site at least a day before the lecture.
 A word of foreknowledge is that the PowerPoint presentations can be quite large (on the order of megabytes) and hence, if you do not have a high-speed internet connection at home, you should consider using Loyola's computer resources to download the materials.

 Grading Policy: 100 points for each of the two 50-min exams, 25 points for each of the four 15-min quizzes, and 200 points for the final exam for a grand total of 500 points.
-The exams will be made up of multiple-choice and short-answer questions, but for the quizzes only multiple-choice questions.
+The exams will consist of multiple-choice and short-answer questions, but the quizzes will only contain multiple-choice questions.
 The final exam will be comprehensive with 60% covering material since Exam II and the remaining 40% on the material from Exams I and II.
 No makeup exams or quizzes will be given.
 For missed exams, a written doctor's or judge's excuse, or a letter from a funeral director, or documentation supporting an officially-approved activity or a Medical School interview is required.
-The score of a missed exam or quiz will be assigned based on the average of the other exams or quizzes.
+The score for a missed exam or quiz will be determined from the scaled scores in the other exams and quizzes.